 Supported by Canberra Outlet

 Styling your home is easy when you’ve got the right products to work with.
 But so many people who seek my styling help don’t know what to buy for their home and are nervous about wasting money on items they won’t use or that won’t look good.
-This is my ‘go to’ product list for styling any space.
+This is my ‘go to’ list of products to style your home.

 1. Trays or trivets

 Practical and stylish, trays work as a base to create order and make items on top look good.
 Simply placing items on a surface, such as a coffee table, can look ad hoc or disjointed but when you put a tray underneath, all of a sudden you have a styled arrangement.

 I use trays of all shapes, sizes and materials throughout my home.
 They’re a more stylish way of displaying the everyday — keys on a console table, products in a bathroom etc.